Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 This fall, Megan will follow that dream to NVU Johnson, where she will pursue her Bachelor’s degree in Childhood Education with Endorsements in Elementary and Special Education.
 She credits her parents and VSAC with helping her get there.

-Megan Rippie“My parents have always been huge supports for me,” says Megan, though since neither one attended a four-year college program, they didn’t necessarily have all of the experience necessary to advise Megan on just what she needed to do to apply for and finance that journey.
+“My parents have always been huge supports for me,” says Megan, though since neither one attended a four-year college program, they didn’t necessarily have all of the experience necessary to advise Megan on just what she needed to do to apply for and finance that journey.
 “The financial part of it was something that made us all nervous,” Megan explains, particularly since the family faced some financial strain due to recent flooding and to Tyler’s medical needs.
 Luckily, Megan received a lot of assistance through scholarships, which means she’ll only have to pay about $500 for her first semester at Johnson.
 “If I wasn’t a part of VSAC, I would be paying much more, that’s for sure.”

 In addition to the financial assistance, Megan says her VSAC counselor, Soren Dews, also helped her make sure she was prepared at every step.
 “I met with Soren once a month for about 45 minutes, and we would just go over what I had done.
 Because of that, I was always a step ahead.
-I was always in the right spot at the right time for where I needed to be, whether that meant having my essay done, or having all of my placement tests done, or my room and board questionnaire – all of that was done in a timely manner.
+I was always in the right spot at the right time for where I needed to be, whether that meant having my essay done, or having all of my placement tests done, or my housing and meals questionnaire – all of that was done in a timely manner.
 And that was largely because of Soren,” says Megan.
 “His help definitely made me more prepared than I would otherwise have been.”

 The availability of this kind of counseling almost passed under Megan’s radar.
 Fortunately, she knew a good opportunity when she saw it, and knew how to advocate for herself.
 “I didn’t really know too much about VSAC at first,” she recalls.
 “I heard about it through one of my friends, and it sounded really helpful.
 So I contacted my guidance counselor, and said, ‘this sounds like it could really benefit me.’
 That’s when I met Soren.”